Suggested links

 Understanding the Dangers of Alcohol Overdose

 If not treated right away, the dangerous side effects of alcohol poisoning can be life-threatening.
-For instance, alcohol poisoning suppresses the gag reflex, increasing the chances of asphyxiation (i.e., the risk of choking on your own vomit).
+For instance, alcohol poisoning suppresses the gag reflex, increasing the chances of asphyxiation (i.e., the risk of choking on your vomit).

 Below are some of the consequences of alcohol poisoning: